EarthZetaOrg/ai-trading-bot/docs/sandbox-testing.md

 ---

-# Configure Freqtrade to use Gax Sandbox
+# Configure earthzetaorg to use Gax Sandbox

 The aim of this document section

-- Enable sandbox URLs in Freqtrade
+- Enable sandbox URLs in earthzetaorg
 - Configure API
 - - secret
 - - key